exercism/docs/anatomy/tracks/practice-exercises.md

 ### `prerequisites`

-The `prerequisites` key lists the Concept Exercises that a student must have completed in order to access this Practice Exercise.
+The `prerequisites` key lists the Concepts that a student must have completed in order to access this Practice Exercise.

 - These show up in the UI as "Learn Strings to unlock TwoFer"
 - It should include all Concepts that a student needs to have covered to be able to complete the exercise in at least one idiomatic way.
 For example, for the TwoFer exercise in Ruby, prerequisites might include `strings`, `optional-params`, `implicit-return`.